“Education is the most powerful weapon which you can use to change the world. - Nelson Mandela”

 Find one that interests you, and sit down for a couple of hours.
 After watching, select another one - one that describes the issue in a different way, and begin to learn more about the complexity of the problem and the many solutions being developed.

 You can search our Antislavery Directory to find organizations in your area.
 If you are a university student, check out your student organizations.
 If there isn't an anti-trafficking organization on your campus, start one.
-We're big fans of The Free Project.
 Many professional associations and corporations are beginning committees and creating opportunities for their members and employees to get involved, so check out what's being done.

 Whether at your church, business or organization, begin a library so others can start learning about the issue too.
 Books and DVDs are inexpensive ways to invite others to begin learning.
 Ask others to bring in their used materials once they're finished reading, so the library can continue growing.